When is is put in English? Uses of was - were

 We can use there + be in all times: present, past and future.
 Accordingly, for this we need to change the form of the verb be.

-There is eat bottle of milk. (now there is, therefore the present tense and the form of the verb to be “is”)
+There is There is bottle of milk. (there is now, therefore the present tense and form of the verb to be “is”)

-There was a bottle of milk in the fridge. - In a refrigerator was bottle of milk. (used to be, so the past tense and the form of the verb to be “was”)
+There was a bottle of milk in the refrigerator. - In a refrigerator was bottle of milk. (used to be, so the past tense and form of the verb to be “was”)

-There will be a bottle of milk in the fridge. - In a refrigerator will bottle of milk. (will be in the future, so the future tense and the form of the verb to be “will be”)
+There will be a bottle of milk in the refrigerator. - In a refrigerator will bottle of milk. (will be in the future, so the future tense and form of the verb to be “will be”)

-And also to be is unique in that it can be both singular and plural.
-If after there + be there is a noun in the singular, then take is or was.
-And if it goes in the plural - are or were.
-BUT will be- universal, and it can be used with both singular and plural.
+And also to be is unique in that it can have a singular or plural form.
+If after there + be there is a singular noun, then take is or was.
+And if it comes in the plural - are or were.
+A will be– is universal and can be used with both singular and plural forms.

 There is